QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025May_NeoMrDo.md

 Make this work for 2P's slot as well.
 Since high score is seperate between 1P and 2P, I think it would be feasible to have this leaderboard submit for both players.

+**VALUE**
+How exactly does `$0x4652` 1P Score multiply work?
+What does the math calculate exactly, it wasn't clear to me by just reading the code notes?

 # ✦═══════✦ 🔑 Misc Prerequisites ✦═══════✦ // TODO